Shaukat Aziz: Domestic reforms

 Secretary of Defense Donald H. Rumsfeld (right) greets Prime Minister Shaukat Aziz at the Pentagon.

 Aziz successfully oversaw the rapid development of the local government system in Pakistan as part of his "Strengthening Decentralisation" program.
 His domestic initiatives including the decentralisation in the country, and termed the local government system as "more transparent and accountable".
 Aziz strengthened the policy formats and area of responsibility of National Reconstruction Bureau (NRB) after appointing Daniyal Aziz in 2005.
 In 2005, Aziz's government installed 6,000 water supply and sanitation filter plants through the Khushal Pakistan (lit.
 Prospered Pakistan) programme, a scheme founded by Nawaz Sharif in the 1990s.

 As prime minister, Aziz took hard stance against rivals and took a hardline against his political challengers.
 Aziz thrashed the Alliance for Restoration of Democracy (ARD) led by conservative leader Javed Hashmi who was placed in military prison on treason charges, on a support provided by Aziz.
 His hardline and tough counter active measures forced Pakistan Peoples Party of Benazir Bhutto and Pakistan Muslim League-N of Nawaz Sharif to concede their defeat and took asylum in United Kingdom.

-In 2005, non-partisan local government elections were decided to be held in entire country, starting first to hold the elections in Karachi, Sindh Province.
+In 2005, non-partisan local government elections were decided to be held in entire country, starting first to hold the elections in Karachi.
 Subsequently, Aziz supervised and presided the first free and fair local body elections with PML(Q) and its allied parties sweeping the election arena.
 Controversially, Aziz allocated Rs.
 20 million to each district where PML(Q) candidates lost the National Assembly elections in order to secure its voting bank that was lost in 2002.
 In Sindh and Balochistan Province, Aziz presided the peaceful election held events and personally monitored the success of the local government body programme.
 Under his first few of years of government, the law and order situation remains under control and prosperity in Balochistan, and presided the completion the first phase of the Gwadar port.